 The athletic 35-year-old was getting ready to enjoy a baseball game with family but was too weak to climb the stadium stairs to reach his upper-deck seat.
 “When I couldn’t physically make it up the steps, I knew it was time to see a doctor,” Andy says.

 Tests revealed the Encinitas resident had acute lymphoblastic leukemia, a fast-growing cancer of the white blood cells most often found in children.
-Sabina Wallach of Scripps Health oversaw his cancer care and prescribed an aggressive course of chemotherapy.
+Scripps oncologist Sabina Wallach, MD, oversaw his cancer care and prescribed an aggressive course of chemotherapy.

-“Being there for her birth was overwhelming and inspiring, like going from one extreme to another,” he said.
+“Being there for her birth was overwhelming and inspiring, like going from one extreme to another,” he says.

-Life took another turn for Hutchison a few years later.
+Life took another turn for Andy a few years later.
 During a routine follow-up exam, he was diagnosed with chronic myelocytic leukemia, a slow-growing cancer involving excessive white blood cells.
-While Hutchison began searching for a bone marrow donor, he also started taking a relatively new drug, Gleevec.
-He was in clinical remission within 30 days and remains free of cancer today.
+While he began searching for a bone marrow donor, he also started taking a relatively new drug, Gleevec.
+Andy was in clinical remission within 30 days and remains free of cancer today.

-Now back to surfing, Hutchison credits his recovery to support from first wife Beth, family and friends — and the care he received at Scripps.
-“Dr. Wallach is compassionate and caring, but she attacks the cancer relentlessly,” he said.
+Now back to surfing, Andy credits his recovery to support from wife Beth, family and friends — and the care he received at Scripps.
+“Dr. Wallach is compassionate and caring, but she attacks the cancer relentlessly.”

-Hutchison supports a variety of fundraising programs with the Leukemia & Lymphoma Society and volunteers as a surf instructor with the Wounded Warrior Project’s surf program.
+Andy supports a variety of fundraising programs and volunteers as a surf instructor.

 If you’re inspired by his story, please consider a gift to Scripps to help us continue to provide excellent care and the latest treatments to patients like Andy.

 If you’re inspired by Andy’s story, share your story online and honor the caregiver